-If you’re looking for a simple but delicious fish dish to serve for your Italian Christmas dinner, try our baccala recipes for Christmas Eve, including this baccalà dish from the kitchen of our Amalfi Coast cooking vacation Mediterranean Cooking Experience.
-Baccalà is so common in Italy to come the Christmas holiday that it’s common to see huge buckets of salted cod in the street in the days leading up to it.
+If you’re looking for a simple but delicious cod recipe to serve for your Italian Christmas dinner, try our baccala recipes for Christmas Eve, including this baccalà dish from the kitchen of our Amalfi Coast cooking vacation Mediterranean Cooking Experience.
+Baccalà is so common in Italy come the Christmas holiday that it’s common to see huge buckets of salted cod being sold in the street in the days leading up to it.
 Often a hose will be in the bucket too, causing the water used to rinse the salt cod to overflow into the city streets.

 Before you start making this dish, it’s important to prepare the baccalà.